qmk/qmk_firmware/keyboards/ergodox/keymaps/dvorak_programmer/README.md

 Updates
 -------

+2017/02/10:
+* Made left shift an MO for SHELL_NAV, and symbol+right shift CAPSLOCK

 2017/01/28:
 * Made the capslock key a dual momentary layer activation for BRACKETS and SHELL_NAV.
 One keypress held down for BRACKETS, one keypress, released and then held down for SHELL_NAV